 The inaugural Australian backcountry festival was held at Falls Creek over the weekend of September 1 and 2, 2018.
 It was hosted by the great people at Falls Creek Cross Country at the Windy Corner Nordic Centre.

-The following is the details and program for the 2018 festival:
+The following is an archive of the 2018 festival:

 Backcountry festival Falls Creek, Saturday September 1 and 2, 2018